NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-automatic/index.md

 ---
-title: Install Bluetooth Code on RPi - Automated
+title: Automated Install of Bluetooth Code on RPi
 date: "2021-12-06T23:46:37.121Z"
-description: Instructions on how to automatically install files /configure RPi for BLE server.
+description: Download and run one bash file to automatically  install python files & configure RPi for BLE.
 mainTag: installation
 ---